SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/jupyter.md

 }
 ```

+## Customizing Kernels with a Helper Shell Script

 Note however that these environment variables do not prepend or append to existing `PATH` or `LD_LIBRARY_PATH` settings.
 To use them you probably have to copy your entire path or library path, which is quite inconvenient.
 Instead you can use this trick that takes advantage of a helper shell script: